openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/operating_ArkTS_data.md

     const name = await a.getName();
     hilog.info(0, "worker", `result is ${result}, name is ${name}`);
   });
-  // Listen to worker messages
+  // Listen for worker messages
   thread.onmessage = (evt) => {
     let type = evt.data.type as string;
     if (eventHandlers.has(type)) {